 In this KillerGuitarRigs Guide, we will be putting these two rigs head to head, comparing them apples to apples in order to give our readers the clearest possible picture of which would be the best choice.
 For this test we used the same guitar throughout – our Fender Jim Root Telecaster, and we profiled our Bugera V22 Infinium.

 The Kemper Profiler was announced in late 2010, and went on sale in 2011 as the world’s most advanced profiling amplifier.
 While other profilers and modeling amps have been introduced since then, none have really challenged the Kemper for all out superiority, that is, until Neural DSP announced their first physical product – the Quad Cortex.

 The Quad Cortex was introduced as a stompbox only, while over the years, Kemper has released rack mounted units and stompboxes alongside their original amp head design, which has made their lineup incredibly versatile.
-Check out our full review here.
+Check out our full review of the QC here.

 Price wise there isn’t a huge difference between the Kemper and the Quad Cortex.
 The Kemper range starts with the Kemper Profiler Stage stompbox, which typically retails around $1700.
 At the upper end of the Kemper range is the Profiler Power 600W Amp head, which can usually be found for a shade under $2700.
 The Neural DSP Quad Cortex on the other hand, is the only hardware that Neural DSP sells, so there’s only the one unit, which normally retails at around $1850.